sercankulcu/sercankulcu.github.io/_memory/2010-07-12-the-eraser-on-a-string.md

 And I remember that, for a few seconds, I had chosen a direction for myself.

 Then an adult gently turned me toward another door.

+## Past The Eraser on a String

+I like the memory most where it refuses to explain itself completely.
+Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.

+The campus feeling is there: low stakes from far away, enormous stakes from inside the day.
+So I leave it there: not polished smooth, just visible enough.